Liam Gallagher: 2020–2024: C'mon You Know and Liam Gallagher & John Squire

 On 17 March, Gallagher announced that he would be releasing his Down By The River Thames performance as his second solo live album.
 It was released on 27 May 2022, the same day as C'mon You Know.
 On 3 and 4 June, Gallagher performed at Knebworth Festival in Hertfordshire.
 The concerts were performed on two consecutive nights which coincided with C'mon You Know becoming a number-one album in the UK national charts.

 On 29 July, Gallagher released his second EP, Diamond In The Dark, which features a cover of "Bless You", originally recorded by John Lennon.
 On 10 October 2022, Gallagher released a fifth single from the album titled "Too Good For Giving Up" in partnership with mental health organisation Talk Club UK.

 On 16 October 2023, Gallagher announced that he would do a tour to mark the thirtieth anniversary of Definitely Maybe in June 2024 where he would perform the album in its entirety alongside some of B-sides from the album's singles.
 On 21 November 2023, Gallagher announced that he would headline TRNSMT on 12 July 2024.

 In 2024, Gallagher collaborated with ex-Stone Roses guitarist John Squire on the album Liam Gallagher & John Squire, which was released on 1 March 2024; the album was preceded by the singles "Just Another Rainbow" and "Mars to Liverpool".
-Squire and Gallagher announced a tour on 26 January 2024.
+The album debuted in the top position on the U.K. charts.
+Squire and Gallagher announced a tour on 26 January 2024 which concluded that April.

-2024–present: Oasis reunion
+2024–2025: Oasis Live '25

 On 27 August 2024, it was announced that both Liam and Noel Gallagher would reform Oasis and embark on a tour in 2025.
-The first tour date was 4 July 2025 in Cardiff, and the last day of the tour will be 23 November 2025 in São Paulo, Brazil.
+The first tour date was 4 July 2025 in Cardiff, and the last day of the tour was on 23 November 2025 in São Paulo, Brazil.
 Other tour locations include stops in the United Kingdom, Ireland, Asia, Australia and the Americas.
 The week of 10 August 2025, Gallagher announced he would stop throwing his maracas during concerts after accidentally hitting a forty-two year old woman with the maracas and having been told not to.

-Liam Gallagher has admitted that Oasis must “sit down and discuss” their future after the remaining dates of the Live ’25 tour.
-He made the remarks following fan questions about additional reunion shows, and while he hinted at more performances next year, he clarified that nothing has been decided and that it’s not certain the band will be involved.
-Gallagher also stated that although he personally would “tour till the day we die,” the decision to continue with the band rests with all of its members.
-He suggested that some of his public comments had already “raised a few eyebrows” within the band’s inner circle and that a frank conversation among band members is necessary before any plans move forward.